V-Vivek/Big-Data-Fundamentals/MapReduce.md

 ## Reducer
 - It will receiver Mapper tasks data as input and will generate resultant output
+- The output of the reducer is the final output.
+Then framework stores the output on HDFS

 ## Output Format
 - It decides in which format we want to write data in HDFS